 Bringing the week to a close was our virtual SMSF + Investor Expo, presented by SMSF Connect and curated for existing SMSF investors or those thinking about starting an SMSF.
 Featuring industry experts, educational sessions and a range of SMSF and investment products and services, the Expo explored a wide variety of topics all from the comfort and privacy of your home.

 Is an SMSF the right answer for you?

 With over 1.1 million Australians choosing to manage their own Self Managed Super Fund, it has become a popular option for those wanting more control over their retirement savings.

-To help those who are considering setting up an SMSF for their retirement, we have published a two-page flyer containing key considerations that need to be taken before establishment.
-Containing the results from a survey taken by nearly 800 SMSF trustees, the flyer reveals the main motivations for setting up an SMSF.
+To help those who are considering setting up an SMSF for their retirement, we published a two-page flyer containing key considerations that need to be taken before establishment.
+Containing the results from a survey taken by nearly 800 SMSF trustees, the flyer revealed the main motivations for setting up an SMSF.

 Choice, control, and flexibility are the main motivating factors that were essential in their decision-making process aside from cost, where ‘9 out of 10 trustees believe managing and engaging with their own SMSF provides them with a level of satisfaction’.

 Cost of Operating SMSFs 2020: Infographic

 As the cornerstone of this year’s SMSF Week, the SMSF Association retained Rice Warner to release of a key piece of research, updating its previous findings for ASIC in 2013 ‘Costs of Operating SMSFs‘.
 Assessing the cost-effectiveness of SMSFs compared to APRA regulated super funds, the research, proudly supported by SuperConcepts, examines the size at which an SMSF becomes a viable option for those who are considering to establish an SMSF, or continuing to use an SMSF, for their retirement savings.